Decidability and Periodicity of Low Complexity Tilings: Introduction

 We believe the low complexity setting has relevant applications.
 There are numerous examples of processes in physics, chemistry and biology where macroscopic patterns and regularities arise from simple microscopic interactions.
 Formation of crystals and quasi-crystals is a good example where physical laws govern locally the attachments of particles to each other.
 Predicting the structure of the crystal from its chemical composition is a notoriously difficult problem (as already implied by the undecidability of the tiling problem) but if the number of distinct local patterns of particle attachments is sufficiently low, our results indicate that the situation may be easier to handle.
+For a good reference on quasicrystal and aperiodic order, see \cite{aperiodicorder}.

-Our work is also motivated by the \emph{Nivat's conjecture}~\cite{nivat}, an open problem concerning periodicity in low complexity colorings of the grid.
-The conjecture claims the following: if a coloring of $\Z^2$ is such that, for some $n,m\in\N$, the number of distinct $n \times m$ patterns is at most $nm$, then the the coloring is necessarily periodic in some direction.
-If true, this conjecture directly implies a strong form of our peridicity result: in the low complexity setting, not only a coloring exists that is periodic, but in fact all admitted colorings are periodic.
+Our work is also motivated by \emph{Nivat's conjecture}~\cite{nivat}, an open problem concerning periodicity in low complexity colorings of the grid.
+The conjecture claims the following: if a coloring of $\Z^2$ is such that, for some $n,m\in\N$, the number of distinct $n \times m$ patterns is at most $nm$, then the coloring is necessarily periodic in some direction.
+If true, this conjecture directly implies a strong form of our periodicity result: in the low complexity setting, not only a coloring exists that is periodic, but in fact all valid colorings are periodic.
 Our contribution to Nivat's conjecture is that we show that under the hypotheses of the conjecture, the coloring must contain arbitrarily large periodic regions (Theorem~\ref{thm:periodic}).